techisteps/Kerberos-Setup/archlinux/README.md

 docker buildx build -t kssh:v1 .
 ```

-> As we are running 3 container and they have to communicate with each other, we need to create a common network.

 Run the container.
 ```bash
 docker run -dit --net=krb5 --name kssh --hostname kssh.jai.net kssh:v1 /bin/bash